Netcentric/fe-build/docs/configuration.md

 ### Stylelint

-Stylelint is a CSS linter which can also lint SCSS files.
+Stylelint is a CSS linter which can also lint Scss files.

 Default configuration: